ballerina-platform/ballerina-lang/stdlib/messaging/kafka/src/main/ballerina/src/kafka/Module.md

 ```
  ##### Dependencies
  To use Avro, you need to add the necessary dependencies to the Ballerina project you created.
- To do so, download the necessary dependencies and put them inside the `resources
+ To do so, download the necessary dependencies and add them inside the `resources
  ` directory.
 Also, add those dependencies to the `Ballerina.toml` file of your project.
  The following is a sample `Ballerina.toml` file with the dependencies.